 Depending on fitness level, technical ability and daily conditions skiers and riders can expect to get multiple laps of fresh tracks outside of the ski area boundary.
 Terrain varies from wide open bowls and widely spaced trees to steep, technical lines that will challenge even the most seasoned skier.

 Each morning starts off with a safety meeting with your guide and a gear check to make sure everyone has what they need for the day.
-Depending on the zone, we’ll ride the lifts at Squaw or Alpine before heading out of bounds.
+Depending on the zone, we’ll ride the lifts at Palisades or Alpine before heading out of bounds.
 Lift access to these zones cuts out a significant portion of approach time, and can be used throughout the day to reduce the ratio of hiking to riding traditionally associated with backcountry skiing.

 Who Can Participate:

 Advanced intermediate skiers/riders that are competent on and off-piste in a variety of conditions are welcome.
 You should be confident skiing all blue runs and most black diamond runs at a ski resort (including ungroomed terrain).
 Here is a good example of intermediate skiers and riders.

 1-5 days of touring experience or our Backcountry 1.0 course is required as a prerequisite for this trip.
 While the hiking to riding ratio is lower than a traditional day in the backcountry, uphill travel is still required.

 Skiers or riders 12-16 years old can join us with a parent.
 16 years and over are able to join without accompaniment.